What is a Shipping Manifest?

 Merchandise that is transported by aircraft is documented in an air cargo manifest.
 A shipping manifest is usually specific to cargo that is transported by ship.

-What if a Shipping Manifest Has Mistakes?
+What If a Shipping Manifest Has Mistakes?

-The most common error is when an item is on the manifest but doesn’t ship.
-Usually referred to as “manifested-not-shipped”, this error is costly.
 This typically happens when items are added or removed from a shipment at the last moment.
 A second manifest document is sent to the carrier but the original one is not voided.
 There is a good chance that you will be billed for the item twice, once for the original and again when you have to fix the mistake through a re-order.

 Mistakes like this can add up quickly, especially for large companies that ship large amounts frequently.
 Consider this simple scenario: